 Guelph Jazz Festival presents music that invites listeners to experience the world anew.

-Guelph Jazz Festival provides opportunities for everyone to be inspired by and engaged in creative music.
-The Festival strives to present distinctive music that reflects the world in which we live and to make it accessible to the broadest possible audience through concerts, educational initiatives, and free programs.
+Guelph Jazz Festival invites listeners to be inspired by and engaged with creative music.
+The Festival strives to present music that reflects the world in which we live and to make it accessible to the broadest possible audience through concerts, educational initiatives, and free programs.

 - We actively cultivate a wide range of community partnerships

 - We encourage artistic collaboration, teamwork, and volunteerism

 - We provide access with affordable ticket prices and free events

 - We deliver educational programs for young people

 - We engage learners of all ages

 - We inspire lively discussion